Tony Pollard Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- In his only career matchups, Pollard notched 31 rushing yards versus the Cardinals, 13.5 fewer than his over/under in Sunday's game.
+- Pollard finished with 31 rushing yards in his lone career matchup against the Cardinals, 13.5 fewer yards than his over/under in Sunday's game.

-- Pollard did not have a touchdown run in that outing against the Cardinals.
+- Pollard did not have a touchdown run in that contest against the Cardinals.

-- In terms of defending against the run, the Cardinals are 15th in the league, allowing 113.7 yards per game.
+- Conceding 113.7 rushing yards per game, the Cardinals have the 15th-ranked run defense in the league.

-- This season the Cardinals are ranked first in the league in rushing touchdowns allowed (eight).
+- This season the Cardinals are ranked first in the league in rushing touchdowns conceded (eight).

 Recent Performances

-- Pollard has 20 carries for 108 yards (36.0 yards per game) during his last three games.
+- During his last three games, Pollard has rushed for 108 yards (36.0 per game) on 20 carries.

 Pollard's Dallas Teammates